IlyaKotomin/NBUCurrencyRates/README.md

 `PS:
-using WindowsServiceLifetime is a bad practice due to the fact that the source code is poorly written.
+using WindowsServiceLifetime is a bad practice due to the fact that the source code of this class is poorly written.
-ServiceBase is only suitable for .NET Framwork, which is an outdated technology so my choise is BackgraoundService`
+ServiceBase is only suitable for .NET Framework, which is an outdated technology so my choise is BackgraoundService`

 ---